 Financing Activities.
-Net cash used by financing activities was \$1.1 billion and \$635 million for the nine months ended September 30, 2006 and 2005, respectively.
-The increase in cash used during the nine months ended September 30, 2006 as compared to the corresponding period in 2005, was primarily the result of an increase in net repayments of long-term debt.
+Net cash used by financing activities was \$479 million for the nine months ended September 30, 2006 compared to net cash provided by financing activities of \$78 million for the nine months ended September 30, 2006 as compared to the corresponding period in 2005, was primarily the result of an increase in net repayments of long-term debt coupled with a decrease in borrowings from related parties.